qdrant/landing_page/qdrant-landing/content/documentation/data-ingestion-beginners.md

 ## Step 2.
 Turning Documents into Embeddings

 [Embeddings](/articles/what-are-embeddings/) are the secret sauce here—they’re numerical representations of data (like text, images, or audio) that capture the “meaning” in a form that’s easy to compare.
 By converting text and images into embeddings, you’ll be able to perform similarity searches quickly and efficiently.
-Think of embeddings as the bridge to storing and retrieving meaningful insights from your data in Qdrant..
+Think of embeddings as the bridge to storing and retrieving meaningful insights from your data in Qdrant.

 ### Models We’ll Use for Generating Embeddings